 - failures in the functions of the kidney.

-During an overdose the affected person will have breathing complications, in addition of dizziness and feeling of weakness that can end in possibly passing out!
-If you are taking this medicine or know someone that is taking it, as soon you note these symptoms please ask for somebody help and call the doctor.
+During an overdose, the affected person will have breathing complications, in addition to dizziness and feelings of weakness that can end in possibly passing out!
+If you are taking this medicine or know someone that is taking it, as soon you note these symptoms please ask for somebody’s help and call the doctor.

 Symptoms of overdose